 The parents are armed to the teeth with digital cameras and video recorders and as soon as their offspring makes an appearance there’s a cavalcade of flash photography that ensues.

-It’s pretty common to see many of the girls (and even some of the boys on occasion) shedding tears as they leave the hall at the end of the ceremony.
+It’s pretty common to see many of the girls (and even some boys on occasion) shedding tears as they leave the hall at the end of the ceremony.

 The most touching part for me though is afterwards when all the parents and students are walking around the school for the final time and saying goodbye to their friends, teachers and their fellow club members.
 Rather than being sad a lot of them take this opportunity to share their best memories of their time together and share laughs over all the happy times they’ve had.